Thursday, October 25, 2012

 This is a front view flat of the garment design.
 The pattern has a waistline seam, which is great for fitting and shaping the body.
 The wide collar is the signature feature, along with the fuller semi-circle skirt.
 The front wraps across for a 'double breasted' fit.

+For inspiration, I wanted to take the coat concept and give it a late 1940's through mid-1950's spin.
+This was the era of the new look, so I found a few fun fashion images to create a design direction.
+This first one is from 1948, and has a silhouette much like the pattern.
+This next style is from the Lilli Ann label.
+This was a San Francisco company who specialized in lavish styles with full skirts, portrait collars and interesting details.
+This version has great turned back cuffs: maybe those will be added once we see the overall effect with the belt in place.
 Have you noticed that a 'New Look' influence is showing up on the current runways?
 None more iconic than this smashing red coat-dress from Dior for this fall.
 The metal belt makes it current, while the overall silhouette is very 'New Look', referencing the late 1940's.
 From this design, I am considering patch pockets, but again, that will have to wait until we can see the coat on to know if the proportion will fit pockets on the skirt.
 Alot of what I do happens as I work.
 What seems fine in a sketch can change once it is on the figure.
+Here is a close up of my design sketch, showing how the pinstripe can be used to define the shape.
+It is also a good opportunity to play with stripes.
+I am matching the shoulder seams so that they chevron (in my next post).